theycallmeswift/jobs.theycallmeswift.com/_posts/2013-08-16-challenge-post-evangelist.md

 ### About You

-Love promoting cool technology events and opportunities to others Have a strong passion for the Internet, technology and software Are highly productive and a motivated self-starter Possess excellent written and oral communication skills Have strong organizational skills
+ - Love promoting cool technology events and opportunities to others
+ - Have a strong passion for the Internet, technology and software
+ - Are highly productive and a motivated self-starter
+ - Possess excellent written and oral communication skills
+ - Have strong organizational skills
-Enjoy working in a fast-paced, collaborative team environment Additional qualifications:
+ - Enjoy working in a fast-paced, collaborative team environment

+### Additional qualifications:

-Have experience working with developers
+ - Have experience working with developers
-Are a recent graduate or professional with 1-5 years work experience Have familiarity with online social networking tools Culture and location
+ - Are a recent graduate or professional with 1-5 years work experience
+ - Have familiarity with online social networking tools

 ### About ChallengePost